California Bike Law Explained

 - Handlebars (installed no higher than the rider’s shoulders—so no “Ape Hangers”)

 - Brakes (specifically allowing riders to execute a one-handed stop on level pavement.)
-For fixed gear bikes without brakes, check this out.

 - Lights (if used at night) including a white headlight attached to either the bike or the cyclist.